canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q2/QuestionText.md

 - Main Method:
-    - A `main` method which initializes two **Person** objects, one with a **myName** value of `Ann` and **mySecret** value of `she hates chocolates` and the other with values of `Cam` and `she is scared of heights`.
+    - A `main` method which initializes two **Person** objects, one with a **myName** value of `Ann` and **mySecret** value of `she hates chocolates` and the other with values of `Cam` and `she has failed Math`.
 Ann is friends with Bob and Cam in that order and Cam is only friends with Ann.
     - Use the **hearSecret** method to tell Ann's secret to Cam and use writeInDiary for Cam to write it in console.